 The reason I called it "The Friendship Hill Dress", is because that's where we took pictures of it and I thought it fit perfectly in with the beauty of the spring at Friendship Hill (was the home of Albert Gallatin, the 4th United States Secretary of Treasury-don't worry, I didn't know who he was before I went there either)

 Also, your totally going to laugh at this.
 I made it barely too short (for my standards that is).
 It's fine when I walk, but when I sit, it comes up to high on my thigh.
-It's not pictured here, but I recently just added a little ruffle at the bottom to make it longer (I'll post a picture of the new version as soon as I wear it again)
+I recently just added a little ruffle at the bottom to make it longer.

 We also encountered the Fire Swamp while there; after testing the vines, I was about to jump into the sand pit, but then I chickened out.
 We'll save the quick sand diving for Wesley and Buttercup.